abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 note the last extra two if we let them exist

-can search of POSIX extended regular expression by enclosing it with ' ' and preceding it with -E option
+can search of POSIX extended regular expression by enclosing it with ' ' and preceding it with -E option, no need in preceeding '\\' as the '' enclosement has take over the job

-$ l -E '/a/\\**m.\*n.c'
+$ l -E '/a/**m.\*n\.[c-h]'

 /a/main.c
 /a/b/c/main.c
 /a/b/min.c
+/a/b/c/d/e/min.h
+/a/b/c/d/e/f/g/max.c

 to narrow down more the search we could utilize the Linux "find" option to test/filter the search

 $ l -atime -5 /a/\**m*.c
-will give the above of which only modified less than 5 days ago
+will give as above only of which modified less than 5 days ago

 The options copied from its manual:
   Note if a number n specified: